Dematic: History

+In January 2024, Michael Larsson was announced as President of Dematic after former President, Hasan Dandashly, retired.

+In April 2024, Dematic expanded its operations in North Asia with a new office in Taoyuan City, Taiwan, to better serve industries such as retail, e-commerce, and logistics.

+In December 2024, Dematic opened a new office in Riyadh, Saudi Arabia, to enhance service capabilities in the Middle East.

+Acquisitions

 On September 15, 2010, Dematic Group successfully completed the acquisition of HK Systems, a North American automated material handling and software provider.
 The expanded manufacturing footprint allows Dematic to manufacture within the USA storage and retrieval machines and automated guided vehicles in addition to conveyor, sortation and order fulfillment technology.